hivesolutions/appier-extras/readme.md

 ## Model Links

-A link can be added to a model to provide a direct access from the admin interface to a location of interest related to the model.
+A link can be added to a model to provide a direct access from the admin interface to a location of interest related to it.
 It is defined by decorating a function that returns an URL with the ``@appier.link`` decorator.
 This decorator accepts a name describing the link and a tuple of parameters like in the ``@appier.operation`` decorator.
 By adding the ``@classmethod`` decorator the link will be related to the model class:

 ```python
 @classmethod